 Hybrid courses are a combination of an online and face-to-face course on campus.
-Students earn 1.0 residential credit per hybrid course.
-Hybrid classes are open to all students, but Journey students will have first priority for registration.
+Students earn 1.0 residential credit and usually three "online" credits for a total of four credits, per hybrid course.
+Journey students will have first priority for registration and other students may be admitted if space is available.
 Hybrid classes meet online for the first and last four weeks of the term.
 Students arrive on campus for Gathering Days during the 5th week of class.

 Face-to-face and on-campus participation in the Gathering Days is mandatory for students in hybrids.
-The Gathering Days also include optional campus community activities such as meals, worship, academic presentations, social activities, community service, etc. Gathering Days 2010-2011: October 13-16, 2010; February 9-12, 2011; April 27-30, 2011
+The Gathering Days also include optional campus community activities such as meals, worship, academic presentations, social activities, community service, etc. Gathering Days 2011-2012: October 12-15, 2010; February 8-11, 2012; April 25-28, 2012.